Air Florida Flight 90: Crash response

-Priscilla Tirado was too weak to grab the line when the helicopter returned to her.
+Tirado, seriously injured and blinded by jet fuel, was too weak to grab the line when the helicopter returned to her.
 A watching bystander, Congressional Budget Office assistant Lenny Skutnik, stripped off his coat and boots, and in short sleeves, dove into the icy water and swam out to successfully pull her to shore.
-The helicopter then proceeded to where Felch had fallen, and paramedic Gene Windsor stepped out onto the helicopter skid and grabbed her by the clothing to lift her onto the skid with him, bringing her to shore.
+The helicopter then proceeded to where Felch had fallen, and paramedic Gene Windsor stepped onto the helicopter skid and grabbed Felch's clothing to lift her onto the skid and bring her to shore.
+Ten minutes passed from the time the helicopter arrived on scene until Felch's rescue.

 When the helicopter crew returned for Williams, the wreckage he was strapped into had rolled slightly, submerging him; according to the coroner, Williams was the only passenger to die by drowning.
 His body and those of the other occupants were recovered later.

 The inclement weather had caused an early start to Washington's rush-hour traffic, frustrating the response time of emergency crews.
-The early rush hour also meant that trains on the Washington Metro were full when just 30 minutes after Flight 90 crashed, the Metro suffered its first fatal crash, at Federal Triangle station.
+The early rush hour also meant that trains on the Washington Metro were full when, just 30 minutes after Flight 90 crashed, the Metro suffered its first fatal crash, at Federal Triangle station.
 This meant that Washington's nearest airport, one of its main bridges in or out of the city, and one of its busiest subway lines were all closed simultaneously, paralyzing much of the metropolitan area.